AswinGopal/Raspberry-Pi-Zero-v1.3-Headless-WiFi-setup-Using-Linux/README.md

 # Raspberry Pi Zero v1.3 Headless WiFi Setup For Pihole Using Linux

-The following instructions will ultimately enable your Pi Zero to automatically connect the WiFi to the router during every boot up, for a complete headless management.
+The following steps will enable your Pi Zero to automatically connect to the router via WiFi during every boot up, allowing for complete headless management.

 &nbsp;
 ## Appendix